asiag0/malazan-dictionary/README.md

 files:
-  - malazan.xdxf (xdxf format) - this is the master file, easiest to edit as it's basically xml, and very versatile (some features of the standard I plan to exploit in the future)
+  - dict.xdxf (xdxf format) - this is the master file, easiest to edit as it's basically xml, and very versatile (some features of the standard I plan to exploit in the future)
-  - malazan.kobo.zip - this is the file used on the kobo ereaders.
+  - dict.kobo.zip - this is the file used on the kobo ereaders.
-  - malazan.ifo (stardict format - you'll need the .idx, .dict, and .syn files too)
+  - dict.ifo (stardict format - you'll need the .idx, .dict, and .syn files too)

 installation on kobo devices: